 debian-installer on armhf systems not explicitly listed above, as long as the kernel used by

 debian-installer has support for the target system's components and a device-tree file for the target is available.
-In these cases, the installer can usually provide a working userland installation, but it probably cannot automatically make the system bootable, as doing that in many cases requires device-specific information.
+In these cases, the installer can usually provide a working installation, but it may not be able to automatically make the system bootable.
+Doing that in many cases requires device-specific information.

 Almost any network interface card (NIC) supported by the Linux kernel should also be supported by the installation system; drivers should normally be loaded automatically.

-Trên ARM, hầu hết các thiết bị mạng Ethernet gắn liền với mạch đều được hỗ trợ và các mô-đun cho các thiết bị PCI và USB gắn thêm đều được cung cấp.
+Trên 32-bit hard-float ARMv7, hầu hết các thiết bị mạng Ethernet gắn liền với mạch đều được hỗ trợ và các mô-đun cho các thiết bị PCI và USB gắn thêm đều được cung cấp.